 Non-registered Shareholders fall into two categories - those who object to their identity being known to the issuers of the securities which they own ("OBOs") and those who do not object to their identity being made known to the issuers of the securities which they own ("NOBOs").
 Subject to the provisions of NI 54-101, issuers may request and obtain a list of their NOBOs from intermediaries directly or via their transfer agent and may obtain and use the NOBO list for the distribution of proxy-related materials to such NOBOs.
 These securityholder materials are being sent to both registered and non-registered owners of securities of the Company.
 If you are a non-registered owner (a NOBO or an OBO) and the Company or its agent has sent the Meeting materials directly to you, your name, address and information about your holdings of Common shares have been obtained in accordance with applicable securities regulatory requirements from the intermediary holding the Common shares on your behalf.
 The Company's OBOs can expect to be contacted by their intermediary.
-The Company does not intend to pay for intermediaries to ensure delivery of the Meeting materials to their OBOs.
+The Company does not intend to pay for intermediaries to deliver the Meeting materials to OBOs and it is the responsibility of such intermediaries to ensure delivery of the Meeting materials to their OBOs.